ErikaNovus/Stronghold-Framework/README.md

 Maintained by Bill Chandler

 ##What is Stronghold?
 Stronghold is an alternative framework for building websites.
 It gives the user/creator some default elements that can be used across any web project all of which can be customised in any way.
 Written using Jade and Stylus.
-Stronghold has a slightly different approach with the names of it's classes following along with the stronghold/castle theme.
+Stronghold has a slightly different approach with the names of it's classes (using Pod instead of container and riser instead of column).

 ##Why?
-During my long (continual) struggle learning HTML to a good degree I got annoyed with fact that none of the Frameworks had everything I needed.
-I decided to create my own framework, using skeleton as a base plate to get my bearings, that uses a syntax I can understand and follow.
-Unlike most other Frameworks I have written Stronghold in Jade and Stylus as these are the pre-processors I use on a daily basis.
+Since I am learning HTML5 and CSS3 alongside Javascript I thought this would be a good learning experience for me.
+I also feel that, instead of making websites made from elements created completely by other people and then building my code around it, i'd create my own framework that I could use on any project.
+The id and class names i've chosen feel more natural to me than the ones i've seen in other frameworks (They may not be to everyones taste)

 ##What does Stronghold give me?
 Currently: